 Social media is often the first step to attracting a counterfeiter’s audience.
 They’re able to create stories to promote new stock, or even add the name of the original brand they’re copying in hashtags, as long as they keep their profiles private and monitor who is requesting to view their profile.
 Social media is just the tip of the iceberg, there’s an increasing number of online options for counterfeiters to catch the consumer’s eye today.

 The next step is redirecting their potential clients to their product page.
 Using encrypted instant messaging apps that are private and enable counterfeiters to keep their contact and update them on new stock arrivals.
 A link is sent safely to clients, sending them to a marketplace or a website created with all their counterfeit products.
-According to the Brand Intelligence Index report, 11.2% of IP experts expect encrypted messaging apps to be a problem in 2020.
+According to the Brand Intelligence Index report, 11.2% of IP experts expect encrypted messaging apps to be a problem.

 When counterfeiters create their own websites, many unethical blackhat SEO techniques are used to rank highly in search engine queries, fooling consumers into thinking they are going to a legitimate brand’s website.
 For example, filling a web page with the keyword they wish to rank for, also known as keyword stuffing.
 As on each platform they use, the images that consumers see are identical to those on original brands’ websites.
 The layout of these websites are created to look just like the original brand’s website, duping many consumers into thinking they’re on a legitimate website.

 If found on a marketplace, counterfeiters also use keyword techniques to rank high in searches.
 They can sometimes be found right next to the original product, making it difficult for consumers to see the difference.